-We aim to help provide an experience in the Broads for every child within 5kms of the Broads Executive Area during their schooling.
+We aim to help provide an experience in the Broads for every child within 5km of the Broads Executive Area during their schooling.

-The Authority delivers its education programme with the help of many partners, including the Country Trust, How Hill Trust, Whitlingham Charitable Trust and various charities such as the RSPB and the Norfolk and Suffolk Wildlife Trusts.
+The Authority delivers its education programme with the help of many partners, including the Country Trust, the Engage Trust, the How Hill Trust, Whitlingham Charitable Trust and charities such as the RSPB and Norfolk and Suffolk Wildlife Trusts.

 Together with the Broads Environmental Education Network we are developing a Broads Curriculum.
 This will provide teachers with web-based resources to inspire and teach students about the importance of the Broads and will assist in the delivery of National Curriculum objectives.